-Die casting process – How to get started with getting your parts produced in China.
+Die Casting for Industrial Component – How to get started with getting your parts produced in China.
 This guide covers the die casting advantages, types, and how to find high-quality manufacturers

 Die casting is a manufacturing method used to make a range of metal products, from complex automobile components to simple paper clips.
 The basic process involves injecting the molten metal into mold cavities where they harden to produce the desired shape.